bombasticSlacks/Aspirant/Game/Worlds/Post-Calamity/Argent-Hold.md

 Argent Hold mages, go insane near the nothing, need to be controlled heavily.

 *Onyx* - Vitomancy and Enchanting
+Ruby -
+Diamond -
+Emerald -

+Disdain to use old world tech, and those who use it.

+3 Commanders lead the Argent Hold

+Trial is by commanders or by dual.

+Military Ranks
+- Enlisted
+- Field Officer
+- Home Officer
+- Commander
 ### Rumors

 ### Problems